ArisenIO/arisen/docs/01_aos/03_plugins/mongo_db_plugin/index.md

 ## Recommendations

-* It is recommended that a large `--abi-serializer-max-time-ms` value be passed into the `nodeos` running the `mongo_db_plugin` as the default ABI serializer time limit is not large enough to serialize large blocks.
+* It is recommended that a large `--abi-serializer-max-time-ms` value be passed into the `aos` running the `mongo_db_plugin` as the default ABI serializer time limit is not large enough to serialize large blocks.
 * Read-only mode should be used to avoid speculative execution.
-See [Nodeos Read Modes](../../02_usage/05_nodeos-implementation.md#nodeos-read-modes).
+See [Aos Read Modes](../../02_usage/05_aos-implementation.md#aos-read-modes).
 Forked data is still recorded (data that never becomes irreversible) but speculative transaction processing and signaling is avoided, minimizing the transaction_traces/action_traces stored.

 ## Options